AgustinRamiroDiaz/Dice-Roller/readme.md

 - Go into the folder
 - Execute from the command line: `pip install -r requirements.txt`

+## Execution
+- Go into the folder
+- Execute from the command line: `python main.py`

 ## Useful resources:
 - [Dice notation on Wikipedia](https://en.wikipedia.org/wiki/Dice_notation)